Bertholf/RB-Agency-Interact/README.md

 * fixed - admin and users are not getting email notifications.

 ### 2.4.2
-* created "RB Login Widget" widget which you can add to the sidebar.
+* created "AP Login Widget" widget which you can add to the sidebar.
 This widget will show the "Log Out" if user is logged in.
 * fixed - blank page upon registration
 * fixed - Login Settings > Redirect first time users - i set it to "Redirect to /profile-member/account/" but when I tried to login for the first time, I am still redirected to /profile-member/
 * created a setting similar to models where site admin can redirect casting agents to another url.
 They want they clients to be * able to register but not view the /casting-dashboard/